What’s the Best Way to Trim the Nails of a Sensitive Guinea Pig Without Causing Stress?

 The preparation step is as important as the actual nail trimming process.
 Gather all the necessary tools, such as a guinea pig nail clipper and styptic powder (in case of accidental nail quick cuts).
 Make sure to have a comfortable, well-lit environment where you and your pet won’t be easily disturbed.

-A lire aussi : How to Choose the Right Size and Shape of a Wheel for a Syrian Hamster?
+Sujet a lire : How to Choose the Right Size and Shape of a Wheel for a Syrian Hamster?

 While rabbits and guinea pigs both belong to the rodent family, they have different needs.
 Unlike rabbits, guinea pigs are more sensitive and require more gentle handling.
 They also don’t necessarily enjoy being held for long periods, so consider taking short breaks in between each nail.